brendanzab/language-garden/lang-lc-name-binding/README.md

 | [`LocallyNameless`] (TODO)  | Strings + De Bruijn indices  |

 These interpreters apply substitutions directly to the syntax.
-This might seem like a straightforward, but unfortunately a great amount of care needs to betaken to ensure that substitutions are capture-avoiding.
+This might seem straightforward, but a great amount of care needs to be taken to ensure that substitutions are capture-avoiding.

 Both the named and unique identifier approaches to variable representation require substitutions to be taken into account when checking for alpha